-You will have to compensate business or property owners for installing machine(s) on their premises and using their electricity.
-This is typically done in the form of a negotiated percentage of your gross sales.
-Ten to 20 percent is the normal range for commissions, depending on the number and size of the machines.
-As the owner of the machines, you will be obligated by contract to provide a statement of sales and commissions to the business/property owner at regular intervals.
+The average commission is around 7% but can vary widely depending on the number and size of the machines.
+As the owner of the machines, you will be obligated by contract to provide a statement of sales and commissions to the business or property owner at regular intervals.

-Your contract with the business/property owner should also specify:
+Your contract should also specify:

-- The machine types and optionally the products sold;
+- The machine types and products sold

-- The length of the contract;
+- The length of the contract

-- Termination clauses for breach of contract or unprofitability;
+- Termination clauses for breach of contract or unprofitability

-- Exclusivity if applicable;
+- Exclusivity (if applicable)

-- Rights to replace, increase or decrease the number of machines.
+- Rights to replace, increase, or decrease the number of machines

 As always, it is wise to have the contract drawn up or reviewed by a lawyer.

+These utilize modern touch screens and can accept other forms of payment such as bills and credit cards.
+Electronic machines have the highest upfront cost but are more reliable than mechanical machines.
 A new basic electronic soda dispensing machine will cost at least $3,000 per machine.
-More sophisticated machines that have a larger capacity, vend different products and accept multiple forms of payment can easily double or triple the cost.
+More sophisticated machines that have a larger capacity, vend different products, and accept multiple forms of payment can easily double or triple the cost.